Frequently Asked Questions About vCloudPoint’s Shared Computing

 Note: although vCloudPoint offers a wireless option, customers are strongly recommended to use vCloudPoint zero clients with wired connection, as user experience may significantly compromised due to the unreliable and high latency of most wireless network.

-To properly license vCloudPoint zero clients in a Windows multi-user system, certain CALs are needed for each vCloudPoint seat, along with certain OSes running on the host computer.
-Regarding the host machine, you have the option of running supported edition of Server 2008R2, Server 2012, Server 2012R2, Multipoint Server 2011, or MultiPoint Server 2012, Server 2016, Server 2019, Windows 7, 8, 8.1 and 10 will work with the vCloudPoint Sharing Computing solution but at this time cannot be shared under Microsoft compliancy.
+To properly license vCloudPoint zero clients in a Windows multi-user system, certain CALs are needed for each vCloudPoint seat, along with certain OSs running on the host computer.
+Both Windows client operating systems and server operating systems will work with the vCloudPoint Shared Computing solution but at this time, the Windows client operating system does not permit licensing a multiuser solution under Microsoft compliance, only the Windows Server operating systems provide a multiuser solution using Remote Desktop Services (RDS) and/or other technologies.
 In order for the vCloudPoint workstations to be fully licensed, they will each need a Remote Desktop Services Client Access License (RDS CAL) along with a Windows Server Client Access License (WS CAL).
-The total cost of these CALs combined will range anywhere from $10-$120 per seat depending on the type of organization deploying the workstations, and their licensing agreement with Microsoft.
+The total cost of these CALs combined will range anywhere from $10-$120 per seat depending on the type of organization deploying the workstations, and your licensing agreement with Microsoft.
 But these CALs are perpetual licenses – not annual subscriptions.

-The result of the licensing model differences by using the sharing computing , traditional desktop PCs and VDI over three years can be seen in the following example:
+The result of the licensing model differences by using the shared computing, traditional desktop PCs and VDI over three years can be seen in the following example: